-However, the weighted scoring rules cannot be used to infer what biases are present in the COSMO-E forecasts for these high-impact heat events.
-For this, conditional PIT histograms and conditional PIT reliability diagrams are displayed in Figures 8 and 9, where interest is on instances when the temperature exceeds 25°C or 27°C, respectively.
+Conditional PIT histograms and conditional PIT reliability diagrams for the post-processed forecasts are displayed in Figures 8 and 9, where interest is on instances where the temperature exceeds 25°C or 27°C, respectively.
 These checks for conditional calibration are accompanied by standard reliability diagrams for predictions that these thresholds will be exceeded.
 As with the owCRPS, the COSMO-E ensembles are first smoothed using a normal distribution.
+Figures 8 and 9 suggest that the COSMO-E ensembles over-estimate both the occurrence and severity of high temperature events, particularly for the more extreme threshold.
+This behaviour is also observed for the post-processed forecasts, albeit to a lesser degree.